UCDC Law Program Placements: Spring 2019

 Environment and Natural Resources Division

-The U.S. Department of Justice’s Environment and Natural Resources Division (ENRD) is seeking out applicants for its Fall 2018 law clerk program in Washington, D.C.
+The U.S. Department of Justice’s Environment and Natural Resources Division (ENRD) is seeking out applicants for its Spring 2019 law clerk program in Washington, D.C.

 The Environment and Natural Resources Division litigates in five key areas: pollution, lands and natural resources, wildlife, Indian resources, and land acquisition.
 Attorneys represent many federal agencies by preparing and arguing civil and criminal enforcement cases, appeals, and by defending challenged federal agency actions arising from well over 100 federal environmental laws.
 Cases are at the cutting edge of environmental and natural resources practice.
 The Division’s work protects our environment for future generations.